adavak/Win_ISO_Patching_Scripts/W10UI-ReadMe.txt

 ============================================================

 - Recommended Host OS: Windows 8.1 or later
+- Updating offline images of Windows 11 builds 22567 and later, require at least Windows 10 v1607 Host OS
 - Optional: place W10UI.cmd next to the updates (.msu/.cab) to detect them by default
 - Run the script as administrator
 - Change the options to suit your needs, make sure all are set correctly, do not use quotes marks "" in paths